These Witch Finger Cookies are so creepy that they will become the star in your Halloween celebrations. They are so perfect and fun for this holiday.

 If you noticed, I weigh some ingredients in grams.
 I am more comfortable when I put the exact amount that I needed.

 However, I’ll convert them to make it easier for you.
-I know some of you don’t have the weighing scale.
+I know some of you don’t have a weighing scale.

 To start, gather and measure the ingredients listed below.